-These general packaging guidelines (hereinafter referred to as packaging guidelines) apply to goods that are delivered to WEH GmbH Precision Connectors, WEH GmbH Gas Technology or WEH Anlagen GmbH & Co.
+These general packaging guidelines (hereinafter referred to as packaging guidelines) apply to goods that are delivered to WEH GmbH Verbindungstechnik, WEH GmbH Gas Technology or WEH Anlagen GmbH & Co.
 KG (all hereinafter referred to as WEH) and their premises listed under Clause 2.9.
 It is a binding component of the contractual relationship between the supplier and WEH.
 Deviating, opposing or supplementary packaging guidelines of the supplier shall only apply to the extent that WEH has expressly approved their validity in writing.

 These packaging guidelines govern the requirements for packaging and handling goods that require packaging and delivery.
 The goal is to accept the goods from the supplier without obstacles, intact and without loss of quality, as well as to ensure a smooth workflow and establish long-term supplier relationships.

 These packaging guidelines are supplemented by specifically agreed packaging instructions if the supplier has received such instructions or defined them together with WEH.

 The supplier agrees to consult these packaging guidelines for changes at regular intervals.
 The current version is available at www.weh.com/general-packaging-guidelines